 Those are back-ticks (on the same key with the tilde on US keyboards), not single quotes.

-Makefile, or integrate with autoconf using the pkg.m4 macro (providing
+Makefile, or with autoconf using the pkg.m4 macro (providing

-How do I develop against an uninstalled GStreamer copy ?
+How do I develop against a GStreamer copy within a development environment?

-It is possible to develop and compile against an uninstalled copy of gstreamer and gst-plugins-* (for example, against git checkouts).
-This allows you to develop against and test the latest GStreamer version without having to install it and without interfering with your system-wide installation.
+It is possible to develop and compile against a copy of GStreamer and its plugins within a development environment, for example, against git checkouts.
+This enables you to test the latest version of GStreamer without interfering with your system-wide installation.
 See the Building from source using meson documentation.

 libtool --mode=execute gdb /path/to/gst-launch